Gunpowder weapons in the Ming dynasty: Bombs

 The Huolongjing describes several different types of bombs.
 The "divine bone dissolving fire oil bomb" was made of a cast iron casing filled with tung oil, sal ammoniac, feces, scallion juice, and iron pellets or porcelain shards.
 Another was called the "magic fire meteor going against the wind bomb", which was made using a wooden core filled with blinding gunpowder.
-It's not certain what the point of the wooden core was, but the bomb could be made very small or so large that it needed to be transported by animals.
+It is not certain what the point of the wooden core was, but the bomb could be made very small or so large that it needed to be transported by animals.
 A type of weak casing bomb called the "bee swarm bomb" was made using bamboo and paper for the case, and filled with gunpowder and iron caltrops.
 The explosion was fairly weak and it was intended for setting the sails of ships on fire or causing havoc in enemy camps.
 Cases could also be made of wood for bombs such as the "match for ten thousand enemies", which was given a double wooden casing so that it did not explode, but rather spun around emitting fire.